 The main challenge encountered was the installation of the Green Roof in the City Hall building.
-The fact, however
+The fact, however that the Head of the pertinent municipal department was an Agricultural engineer, specialized in such activities helped to bring the project to a successful conclusion.

 - Improved energy-efficiency education and awareness raising on sustainability issues, as the building of the City Hall is open to visitors and to interested schools.
-In fact the visitors' record includes an educationa visit by a school from Spain. - Increase in the percentage of greenery of the City of Edessa - Improvement of knowledge about the behavior of endemic plants on roofs and properties of the climatic conditions of Edessa - Increased sense of pride of employees and executives since they work in a refurbished building with attractive and sophisticated outlook - not many public buildings in Greece have planted roof terraces.
+In fact the visitors' record includes an educational visit by a school from Spain. - Increase in the percentage of greenery of the City of Edessa - Improvement of knowledge about the behavior of endemic plants on roofs and properties of the climatic conditions of Edessa - Increased sense of pride of employees and executives since they work in a refurbished building with attractive and sophisticated outlook not many public buildings in Greece have planted roof terraces.